google/fhir-gateway/README.md

-# FHIR Access Proxy
+# FHIR Information Gateway

 <!-- Build status of the main branch -->

 [![Build Status](https://storage.googleapis.com/fhir-proxy-build-badges/build.svg)](https://storage.googleapis.com/fhir-proxy-build-badges/build.html)

-This is a simple access-control proxy that sits in front of a [FHIR](https://www.hl7.org/fhir/) store (e.g., a
-[HAPI FHIR](https://hapifhir.io/) server,
+FHIR Information Gateway is a simple access-control proxy that sits in front of a [FHIR](https://www.hl7.org/fhir/) store (e.g., a [HAPI FHIR](https://hapifhir.io/) server,
 [GCP FHIR store](https://cloud.google.com/healthcare-api/docs/concepts/fhir),
 etc.) and controls access to FHIR resources.

+Note: "gateway" and "proxy" are used interchangably here, as the gateway is implemented as a proxy server.

 The authorization and access-control have three components; one of them is this access proxy.
 The other two are an Identity Provider (IDP) and an Authorization